CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 +++++++++++++++++++++++++++++++++

 Indentation should be used for `if-else-end`, `while` and `function` blocks.
 Expressions of the form ``if expr``, ``else``, ``elseif expr``, ``var=function(var)``, ``while expr``, and ``end`` should be on a single line, except for very short statements that either set a default value for an input argument or raise an exception.

+If this guideline and the previous one do not give you enough room to express yourself, then most likely you are overcomplicating things; consider rewriting the code and/or use subfunctions.

     **bad:**

     .. code-block:: matlab